EnigmaCurry/d.rymcg.tech/minio/README.md

 So, **this is not a production-ready S3 service**, but only intended for development or other light/unimportant storage duties.

+Consider also installing the [filestash](../filestash) application for a nice web based file manager.

 ## Choose two domain names for S3 and the console

 The Minio container provides two HTTP services, and each must have its own